jean-pierreBoth/annembed/README.md

    - We also use a cross entropy optimization of this initial layout but take into account the initial local density estimate of each point when computing the cauchy weight of an embedded edge.

-2. An implementation of the Mapper algorithm using the C++ **Ripser** module from U. Bauer

-3. Some by-products :
+ 2. Some by-products :

     - an implementation of range approximation and approximated SVD for dense and/or row compressed matrices as described in explicited in the svdapprox module and the paper of Halko-Tropp (Cf. [Tsvd](https://arxiv.org/abs/0909.4061)).

-    The *adaptative_range_finder_matrep* algorithm is less precise than *subspace_iteration_csr* (which uses QR stabilization) but can work on larger matrices for example on sparse matrices with a million rows.
+        - The *adaptative_range_finder_matrep* algorithm is less precise than *subspace_iteration_csr* (which uses QR stabilization) but can work on larger matrices for example on sparse matrices with a million rows.

     - An estimation of the data intrinsic dimension as described in:
             Levina E. and Bickel P.J NIPS 2004.
 See [paper](https://www.stat.berkeley.edu/~bickel/mldim.pdf).

     - a Diffusion Maps implementation.

-    - A single-linkage hierarchical clustering function

-## *The crate is in a preliminary state*
+## *The crate is still in a preliminary state*

-Currently only the approximated SVD and a first version of the embedding (with possible hierarchical inittialization) and dimension estimation are implemented.
+Currently the approximated SVD and a first version of the embedding (with possible hierarchical inittialization) and dimension estimation are implemented.
 But the mnist examples shows how to run the embedding, even in this (preliminary) state.

+It will provide a single-linkage hierarchical clustering function and an implementation of the Mapper algorithm using the C++ **Ripser** module from U. Bauer.

 ## Building

- The crate provides 3 features to choose between openblas-static, intel-mkl-static.
+ The crate provides 2 features to choose between openblas-static, intel-mkl-static as defined in the  **ndarray-linalg** crate.
 So **--features "openblas-static"** , **--features "intel-mkl-static"** must be passed to cargo to compile.
 Alternatively define the default in Cargo.toml.
 ## Results